dgoscn/todoapp/README.md

 # ToDo App

-This is a simple ToDo apple using Ajax and Database PostgreSQL
+This is a simple ToDo app using Ajax and Database PostgreSQL

 With this app, you can create a new task from you initial page, remove and refresh without be rendered to another page usind features from Ajax.